 Section I. Summary of Auditor's Results

 Financial Statements

 Type of auditor's report issued: Unmodified.

 Internal control over financial reporting:

-Material weakness(es) identified?
+• Material weakness(es) identified?
 X yes no

-Significant deficiency(s) identified that are not considered to be material weaknesses yes X none reported
+• Significant deficiency(s) identified that are not considered to be material weaknesses yes X none reported

 Noncompliance material to financial statements X yes no

 Section II.
-Financial Statement Findings

-Finding: 2020 - 001 Bank Reconciliations

-Criteria: All bank accounts should be reconciled monthly to ensure proper internal controls over cash are maintained, and to ensure that management receives accurate and timely financial reports to make decisions with during the year.

-Condition: For all twelve months of the fiscal year, the Town's main operating bank account was not reconciled in a timely manner.
+Financial Statement Findings MATERIAL WEAKNESS Finding: 2021 - 001 Bank Reconciliations Criteria: All bank accounts should be reconciled monthly to ensure proper internal controls over cash are maintained, and to ensure that management receives accurate and timely financial reports to make decisions with during the year.
+Condition: For all twelve months of the fiscal year and the previous fiscal year, the Town's main operating bank account was not reconciled in a timely manner.
 Therefore, accounting personnel could not provide management with financial reports that were accurate and timely.
 Effect: Bank reconciliations serve as an important internal control over cash and can identify errors, irregularities, and other adjustments to improve accuracy of accounting records.
 When bank reconciliations are not performed on a timely basis there is a potential that the Town does not identify errors, irregularities, and other adjustments to accounting records on a timely basis.

-Cause: During FY19/20, the Town Clerk/Finance Officer was the only person in the office to handle all the duties of both the Town Clerk and the Finance Officer, as well as the Utility Clerk taking in utility payments and assisting customers.
+Cause: During FY20/21, the Town Clerk/Finance Officer was the only person in the office to handle all the duties of both the Town Clerk and the Finance Officer, as well as the Utility Clerk taking in utility payments and assisting customers.
 As a result, some work was not completed in a timely manner, such as the monthly bank reconciliations.

-Repeat Finding: This is a not a repeat finding.
+Repeat Finding: This is a repeat finding from the immediate previous audit, 2020-001.
 Recommendation: We recommend that the Town implement procedures to ensure proper reconciliation of all bank accounts in an accurate and timely manner in future years.
 View of responsible officials and planned corrective actions:

+The Town agrees with the finding and agrees to adhere to the correction action plan on page 67.

+Finding: 2021 - 002 Segregation of Duties Criteria: Segregation of duties provide checks and balances to reduce possibilities for misstatements resulting from errors in judgements, dishonesty, personal carelessness, distraction, and fatigue.
+Condition: The Town has a limited number of personnel for accounting functions which creates inherent limitations on the effectiveness of certain controls due to the lack of segregation of duties among the Town's personnel.
+Effect: Potential misstatement of financial statements Cause: The Town has a limited number of personnel for accounting functions which creates inherent limitations on the effectiveness of certain controls due to the lack of segregation of duties among the Town's personnel.
+Repeat Finding: This is a repeat finding from the immediate previous audit, 2020-002.
+Recommendation: The board should continually keep in mind that internal controls are limited due to the size of the Town's staff.
+Views of responsible officials and planned corrective actions:

-The Town agrees with the finding and agrees to adhere to the correction action plan on page resulting from errors in judgements, dishonesty, personal carelessness, distraction, and fatigue.
+The Town agrees with the finding and agrees to adhere to the correction action plan on page 67.